Weak Markov Processes as Linear Systems: Introduction

-In fact, very similarly to the path followed by Helton in \cite{He72} it is quite natural in our setting to connect observability of represented multi-variable linear systems with scattering in quantum physical models.
-We investigate observability in Section \ref{section:observable} and show that in a quantum model it can be given the same interpretation as in classical system theory, namely that by observing the outputs we have an indirect way to measure and to investigate those parts of the internal space which have the character of a black box.
-We show that we get a particularly interesting situation if we have a $\gamma$-cascade and if we use the input space of the subprocess as the output space of the cascade, so that looking for observability amounts to the question how much we can find out about the cascade by observations which only involve the subprocess.
-The extreme case when we can find out everything about the cascade by such special observations we call asymptotically complete.
+In fact, similar to the path followed by Helton in \cite{He72} it is quite natural in our setting to investigate connections between observability of represented multi-variable linear systems and scattering theory for quantum physical models.
+We study observability in Section 6 and show that in a quantum model it can be given the same interpretation as in classical system theory, namely that by observing the outputs we have an indirect way to measure and to investigate those parts of the internal space which have the character of a black box.
+While the choice of an input space is always rather canonical in our setting we argue that we also have a rather canonical choice for an output space if the process is a $\gamma$-extension: here the input space of the subprocess provides an interesting output space for the process.
+Looking for observability in this situation amounts to the question how much we can find out about the process by observations which only involve the subprocess.
+The extreme case when we can find out everything about the process by such special observations we call observable by the subprocess.